The Westman Islands - Eldfell volcano & Eldheimar - the Pompei of the North in Iceland

-A volcanic eruption in 1973 in the Westman islands caused massive destruction and forced all the islanders to flee up to the mainland of Iceland.
-I visited a new and unique museum in the Westman islands called Eldheimar - the Pompei of the North, where you can get to know all about the volcanic eruption in 1973 in the Westman Islands.
+A volcanic eruption in 1973 in the Westman Islands caused massive destruction and forced all the islanders to flee up to the mainland of Iceland.

-The museum was built around one of the houses which got totally buried under the cinders from the volcanic eruption.
+The museum was built around one of the houses that got totally buried under the cinders from the volcanic eruption.
 Eldheimar has now become one of the biggest attractions on the Westman Islands.

 The original plan for the museum was to dig up the houses in a whole street, but the final decision was to have one house on display at Eldheimar museum.